 However, dynamic analysis comes with some important caveats.
-For example, it’ll only ever find faults in the specific excerpt of the code that’s being executed – not the entire codebase.
-On the other hand, some of the errors that wouldn’t be found by static code analysis would show up clearly in a dynamic test, especially those related to parts of the source code that rely on external services.
+For example, it will only find faults in the specific excerpt of the code that’s being executed – not the entire codebase.
+On the other hand, some errors not found by static analysis would show up clearly in a dynamic test, especially those related to parts of the source code that rely on external services.

 To achieve the highest possible level of test coverage, it’s recommended to combine the two methods.
 Together, static and dynamic code analysis is often referred to as ‘glass-box testing’, because of their ability to have a peek inside the ‘box’ that’s the codebase.

 When the source code analysis is complete, the software then gives comprehensive feedback by displaying all security flaws, code style violations and other metrics to the user.
-This creates an actionable overview for the developer, who can immediately get to work on fixing their mistakes.
+This creates an actionable overview for the engineer, who can immediately get to work on fixing their mistakes.

 Codacy is a cutting-edge static analysis tool that’s trusted by thousands of developers at world-class companies like Adobe and PayPal.
 It offers all the benefits of automated reviews, wrapped up in a platform that’s as elegant as it is powerful.
 With customizable code analysis, intelligent project quality evaluation, extensive feedback on your code and easy integration in your existing workflow, it offers a comprehensive suite of automated tools for programmers that care about shipping top-notch code in any programming language.
 Give it a spin today by signing up for a free trial.